-As for the previous sessions, the Geneva Centre will closely monitor the 46th session of the Human Rights Council (HRC).
-The HRC46th session will be held from 22 February to 23 March 2021, and will consist of 21 interactive dialogues, six dialogues with investigative mechanisms, two enhanced interactive dialogues, country specific dialogues, and a high-level interactive dialogue with more than 130 high dignitaries who will deliver a record number of statements.
-During the session, the HRC will also adopt 14 outcomes of the Universal Periodic Review and appoint six mandate holders of special procedures and expert mechanisms.
-Additionally, 28 resolutions were announced at the Organisational meeting on 8 February.
+As for the previous sessions, the Geneva Centre closely monitored the 46th session of the Human Rights Council (HRC).
+The HRC46th session was held from 22 February to 23 March 2021 and consisted of 21 interactive dialogues, six dialogues with investigative mechanisms, two enhanced interactive dialogues, country-specific dialogues, and high-level interactive dialogue with more than 130 high dignitaries who delivered a record number of statements.
+During the session, the HRC also adopted 14 outcomes of the Universal Periodic Review and appointed six mandate holders of special procedures and expert mechanisms.
+Additionally, 30 resolutions were adopted on 22-23 March 2021.

-Over the course of the 46th session, the HRC will consider a number of human rights issues, which include the impact of the COVID-19 pandemic on the fight against racism and discrimination, the relevance of poverty alleviation for human rights promotion, the use of the death penalty as a deterrent against crime, the combat against anti-Muslim hatred, and the protection of human rights defenders and reprisals.
-In parallel to these themes, the HRC will address situations and human rights crises in the Occupied Palestinian Territory, Syria, South Sudan, Sri Lanka, Burundi, Iran, the Democratic People’s Republic of Korea, Eritrea, Belarus, Myanmar, Venezuela, and Yemen, among others.
+Over the course of the 46th session, the HRC considered a number of human rights issues, which included the impact of the COVID-19 pandemic on the fight against racism and discrimination, the relevance of poverty alleviation for human rights promotion, the use of the death penalty as a deterrent against crime, the combat against anti-Muslim hatred, and the protection of human rights defenders and reprisals.
+In parallel to these themes, the HRC addressed situations and human rights crises in the Occupied Palestinian Territory, Syria, South Sudan, Sri Lanka, Burundi, Iran, the Democratic People’s Republic of Korea, Eritrea, Belarus, Myanmar, Venezuela, and Yemen, among others.

-Due to the current health emergency, the Council will operate virtually until the end of February and possibly until the end of the session.
-The Human Rights Council Secretariat has ensured that the inclusive participation of Member States and civil society organizations will be guaranteed throughout the whole process.
+Due to the COVID-19 sanitary restrictions, the Council operated virtually until the end of the session.
+The Human Rights Council Secretariat ensured that the inclusive participation of the Member States and civil society organizations was guaranteed throughout the whole process.